caleb-sideras/gox-starter/src/pages/docs/_markdown/routing.md

 GoX uses a file-system based router where:

 - **Folders** are used to define routes.
 A route is a single path of nested folders, following the file-system hierarchy from the **root folder** down to a final **leaf folder**
-- **Files** are used to create UI and handle behavior for a route segment.
+- **Files** are used to create UI and drive the behavior associated with a particular route segment.

 ## Nested Routes